stacks-network/docs/docs/clarity/index.md

 Clarity is a **decidable** smart contract language that optimizes for predictability and security, designed for the Stacks blockchain.
 Smart contracts allow developers to encode essential business logic on a blockchain.

-The design decisions behind Clarity were based heavily on taking lessons learned in common Solidity exploits and creating a langauge that has been purpose-built for safety and security in mind.
+The design decisions behind Clarity were based heavily on taking lessons learned in common Solidity exploits and creating a language that has been purpose-built for safety and security in mind.

 These docs serve primarily as a reference for the functions and keywords that you can use in Clarity.